-Solar station management of a solar system to drain also called solar drainback
+Solar station for managing a drainback solar system also called solar drainback

-Technical Overview of the solar plant PAW DrainBloc for solar systems to drain.
+Technical presentation of the PAW DrainBloc solar power plant for solar drain systems.

-In a good irradiation sensors quickly heat up the storage tank.
-But when the heat is not required, for example during the holidays, the sensors can not transmit heat to the already hot storage tank.
+During good irradiation, the sensors quickly heat the storage tank.
+But when heat is not required, for example during holidays, the collectors cannot transmit heat to the already hot storage tank.

-The overheating installation and solar fluid vaporizes.
-The pressure forces the hot solar fluid in the pipes.
-This state is called stagnation and even if it is not a serious incident, the high temperatures and pressures are critical and undesirable.
+The installation overheats and the solar fluid vaporizes.
+The pressure forces the hot solar fluid into the tubing.
+This condition is called stagnation and although it is not a serious incident, high temperatures and pressures are critical and undesirable.

 The solar fluid vaporizing in the sensors can suffer.

-In conventional solar plants steam is even pushed into the solar station and the expansion tank.
-The gaskets and diaphragms are negatively affected by heat which accelerates the aging of components and reduces the life of the installation.
+In conventional solar systems the steam is even pushed into the solar station and the expansion vessel.
+Seals and diaphragms are adversely affected by heat which accelerates component aging and reduces the longevity of the installation.

-The DrainBloC offer a great solution: autovidant sensor field.
-As the installation is not completely filled with the heat transfer fluid, the sensor automatically as soon as the vacuum pump is switched off.
-The heat transfer fluid is collected in the integrated tank DrainBloC.
-Since there is more heat transfer fluid in the hot collector field, steam and pressure are not formed.
-In this system stagnation is simply not possible, an expansion tank is not necessary.
+The DrainBloC offers a brilliant solution: the self-draining collector field.
+As the installation is not completely filled with the heat transfer fluid, the sensor empties automatically as soon as the circulator is switched off.
+The heat transfer fluid is collected in the integrated reservoir of the DrainBloC.
+As there is no more heat transfer fluid in the hot collector field, steam and pressure do not form.
+In this system stagnation is simply not possible, so an expansion tank is not necessary.

-As soon as the pump is turned back on, the sensor is filled with the heat transfer fluid from the reservoir and the heat can be transported to the storage tank.
+As soon as the circulator is put back into operation, the sensor field is filled with the heat transfer fluid of the tank and the heat can be transported to the storage tank.

-- Totally environmentally compatible heat transfer fluid [water]
+- heat transfer fluid totally compatible with the environment [water]